-EducationWorld is pleased to present this blog post shared by Anne O'Brien of Learning First Alliance.
+EducationWorld is pleased to present this blog post shared on the EducationWorld Community by Anne O'Brien of Learning First Alliance.
 In this article, O'Brien reviews helpful advice on examining the credibility of educational research.
-For more great blog posts, visit the EducationWorld Community.

 Who can you trust about educational technology?